mondoohq/cnspec/README.md

 ## cnspec interactive shell

 `cnspec` also provides an interactive shell to explore assertions.
 It helps you understand the assertions that policies use, and write your own as well.
-It’s also a great way to interact with both local and remote targets on the fly.
+It's also a great way to interact with both local and remote targets on the fly.

 ### Local system shell